MicrosoftDocs/win32/desktop-src/NetTCPIPProv/cim-error.md

 ---
-Description: 'A specialized class that contains information about the severity, cause, recommended actions and other data related to the failure of a CIM Operation.
-Instances of this type MAY be included as part of the response to a CIM Operation.' ms.assetid: 'a7dc450d-7dbd-4097-a186-0e42f100fbfe'
+Description: A specialized class that contains information about the severity, cause, recommended actions and other data related to the failure of a CIM Operation.
+Instances of this type MAY be included as part of the response to a CIM Operation. ms.assetid: a7dc450d-7dbd-4097-a186-0e42f100fbfe
-title: 'CIM\_Error class'
+title: CIM\_Error class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CIM\_Error class